peterychuang/peterychuang.github.io/content/tech/2016-05-25-things-to-do-after-installing-arch-linux.md

 #### Install your favourite theme and wallpaper

-There are hundreds of themes available online and on AUR for you to choose from, including [the one I created](/tech/flat-plat-blue-gnome-gtk-theme-release/) for Gnome.
+There are hundreds of themes available online and on AUR for you to choose from, including [the one I created](/tech/flat-plat-blue-gnome-gtk-theme-release/) for GNOME.

 #### ~~Install Lighttable~~